Step into meaningful encounters at our monthly workshops

 The Biography and Social Art Certificate Program is a unique, part-time training for those drawn to re-imagining what it means to be human.
 Through inner work and the practice of social artistry, participants cultivate the capacities needed to guide others toward deeper, more meaningful ways of connecting with life.

-Every three years we launch a new “Biography Social Art Certificate Program”
+Every three years we launch a new Certificate Cohort - and we are currently full for 2025-2028.

 Awakening Connections; Creating Community is now in its eighth year of working with Waldorf school communities and Anthroposophical groups to foster healthy social environments for the future.
 Through shared exploration of growth, development, and metamorphosis, the program strengthens community life by engaging thinking, feeling, and willing.